Bethania de la Cruz: 2016-

 She then headed to Russia, having signed with Dynamo Kazan.
 With this club she won the 2019 Russian Cup gold medal and the Best Server award.
 Because of the COVID-19 pandemic in Russia the championship stopped and Dinamo Kazan was declared season's champion.
-She was offered an extension for the 2020/21 season, but she took so long to answer. she was awarded jointly with Brayelin Martinez 2019 Vollyeball Athlete of the Year by the Dominican Republic Guild of Sport Writers.
+She was offered an extension for the 2020/21 season, but she took so long to answer. she was awarded jointly with Brayelin Martinez 2019 Volleyball Athlete of the Year by the Dominican Republic Guild of Sport Writers.

 De la Cruz finished in the second place during the 2021 season of the players centered, American league Athletes Unlimited Volleyball, after recording 3,690 points, just behind Olympic American player Jordan Larson, who recorded 4,569.
 She was named 2021 Volleyball Player of the Year and nominated for the Athlete of the Year award, the latter finally won by water skier Robert Pigozzi.
 For the 2021 Club World Championship, she joined the Kazakh club Altay Volleyball Club.

+2024

+De la Cruz played for the Omaha Supernovas of the Pro Volleyball Federation in their inaugural 2024 season.

+De la Cruz competed in season 4 of Athletes Unlimited Pro Volleyball.